 What is a Good Monthly Recurring Revenue Growth Rate For a Business?

-The monthly recurring revenue is an important metric that every subscription-based SaaS business needs to know and properly measure on an ongoing basis.
+The monthly recurring revenue is an important metric for subscription-based SaaS businesses to know and properly measure on an ongoing basis.
 However, as its name would suggest, the Monthly Recurring Revenue (MRR) changes every month due to any new revenue earned and revenue lost due to churn.
 The Net MRR Growth Rate is an essential key performance indicator that tracks these variations in time.

 The Net MRR Growth rate takes into consideration new revenue, expansions, downgrades, and cancellations.
 There are also several key factors that help ensure overall business profitability.
 These include the minimization of MRR churn rate, driving upgrades from existing customers, and adding new paying customers into the sales funnel.
 The MRR growth rate shows precisely how fast a SaaS business is growing.